-- FREE mobile phone app so you can manage your money from anywhere…anytime
+- Android and iPhone smartphone App so you can manage your money from anywhere…anytime

 - Online account facility for statements, bill payments, money transfers, etc.

-- FREE to set up a standing order
+- Standing orders are FREE to set up

 - FREE email alerts to help you track your spend